 From the start Fulci show us what he’s going for with this movie.
 A dreamlike sequence with a wacky synthesizer soundtrack introduces us to hero Illias and his quest.
 The movie gently flows from scene to scene, showing us more and more details of the archaic society the characters of Conquest dwell in.
 Dialogues are sparse, the story is almost exclusively told through the images created by Fulci.
 Occasionally the movie seems to come to a standstill, and we are allowed to indulge into the beautiful, but also bleak scenery of nature captured by the camera.
 Throughout the movie, the background surroundings are utilized at their fullest by Fulci with long pan shots over mountain regions, and many scenes shot against beautiful skylines.

-There are a number of competently executed gore effects, and the design of the monster costumes is simple. but convincing.
-White, moldy zombies are involved in a particularly impressive sequence in the middle of the movie, and I am almost dared to claim that this may be where George.
-R.R.
-Martin got his idea for the White Walkers in A Song of Fire and Ice from.
+There are a number of competently executed gore effects, and the design of the monster costumes is simple, but convincing.
+White, moldy zombies are involved in a particularly impressive sequence in the middle of the movie, looks like Fulci just can’t do without them.
 The special effects related to the glowing arrows and needles that are shot in some scenes may be considered fairly ridiculous even by the standards of the times, but they fit perfectly into the overall rough setting of the movie.
-The audio track is full of shrieks, growls and other unearthly sounds, with an occasional sudden and inappropiate onset of synthesizer music, all of which adds to the strange and immersive atmosphere.
+The audio track is full of shrieks, growls and other unearthly sounds, with an occasional sudden and inappropriate onset of synthesizer music, all of which adds to the strange and immersive atmosphere.

 Conquest is Fulci’s successful take on the Epic Fantasy genre.
 The hypnotic and dream-like images together with the creative monster design and beautiful scenery create a unique movie that stands the test of time in its own way.